minhlong149/crowdfunding-nft/README.md

 ### Manages ABIs & Generates code with Wagmi CLI

 Run the `generate` command to resolve the ABI and generate type-safe React Hooks.
-Make sure to copy the address of the deployed contracts and paste it to the [`wagmi.config.ts`](nextjs/wagmi.config.ts) file.

 ```bash
 npn run generate